Welcome to Belize Botanic Gardens

-Belize Botanic Gardens is a must-see for anyone planning on visiting Belize.
-Within the Gardens 45 acres are several miles of trails and paths open to visitors.
+Within the Gardens’ 45 acres are several miles of trails and pathways open for visitors to explore.

-Learn how the Maya made use of the healing properties of plants found along the medicine trail; meander through a tropical fruit orchard, as you make you way towards the orchid house to view a collection of native plants and orchids.
+Learn how the Maya made use of the healing properties of medicinal plants found along the medicine trail; meander through a tropical fruit orchard as you make you way towards the orchid house to view a collection of native plants and orchids.

-Featuring nearly 100 unique palms species from Belize and around the world, the palm-area has its own separate exhibit to display some of the palms many uses.
-Nearby cycad circle showcases a collection of one of the world’s most ancient plant species and zingibre alley hosts a colorful array of gingers and heliconias, just waiting to be admired.
+Featuring nearly 100 unique palms species from Belize and around the world, the palm area has its own exhibit displaying some of the palms many uses.
+Nearby cycad circle showcases an ancient and endangered plant species, while zingiber alley hosts a colorful array of gingers and heliconias, just waiting to be admired.

-Visitors are welcome every day from 8 am – 4 pm.
-We invite you to join us for a guided tour and/or wander about and explore the Gardens on your own.
+We invite you to join us for a Guided Tour and/or wander about and explore the Gardens on your own.

 Arrive early and make a day of it.
 You won’t be disappointed!